jc782/jc782.github.io/_posts/2020-11-11-Flutter-Running-Game.markdown

 star: false
 category: post
 author: joshcarr
-description: Flutter App
+description: Android app to play Pong! with gps input and audio output.
 published: true
 ---

 I have never built an app.
 I've decided, with lockdown v2.0, it's time to do just that.

 I want to keep things relatively simple, but also make something 'interesting'.
 My concept is quite a basic one.
-Create an 'arcade game' that uses GPS data during exercise as the key control mechanism.
+Create an 'arcade game' that uses GPS data streamed during a run/cycle as the input control mechanism.

 There are a number of challenges I'm expecting to face:
 * Is the data stream for speed / position sufficiently high quality to feel like you are in 'control'
 * Realisitcally until AR glasses are a thing the interaction will be limited to audio feedback
-* I've never built an app before...
+* I've never built an app before... the learning curve could be a steep one

 ### Target